TheJebForge/mini-tardis-computercraft-bridge/README.md

 # Method Reference
 - `isLinked()` returns boolean, tells if Computer Interface is within TARDIS

+All following methods will error if Computer Interface is not inside of a TARDIS
 - `getState()` checks TARDIS state and returns one of following strings:
   - `booting_up`, TARDIS is currently booting up
   - `crashed`, TARDIS has crashed and needs to be rebooted